deepennyway/weavers-almanac/src/appendix/woe-woodworks.md

 ---
+edited: Yes
 title: Woe Woodworks Mementos
 type: chapter
 byline: fidelis
 weight: 2
 ---

-The Woe Woodworks Company specializes in wooden goods - household items, toys, furniture.
+The Woe Woodworks Company specializes in wooden goods—household items, toys, furniture.
 They may even be commissioned for larger pieces, like vehicle parts, sculptures, and engraved fixtures.

 Every single item is produced from trees grown in the Woods of Woe, where local lore is that if you wish to rid yourself of a sorrowful memory, you whisper it to a sapling and plant it in the grove.
 As the tree grows, your memories disappear, taken in by the tree.
 The trees grow far too tall, and far too quickly, but for the industrial minds of Woe Woodworks, this means that there is never a lack of lumber.
 But as the wooden goods spread across the realms, they bring their whispers with them.

 ## Memories in the wood grain